 Preston Poulter wanted to be apart of Comicsgate until he was against it

-By the way, Poulter wanted to be part of Comicsgate before he became such a vocal critic against the community.
 Ethan Van Sciver often tells the story of how Poulter repeatedly sent him message after message after message asking to appear on his YouTube channel, ComicArtistPro Secrets.
-Van Sciver failed to get back to Poulter.
-This resulted in Poulter quickly becoming a champion of anti-Comicsgate.
+Van Sciver failed to get back to Poulter, resulting in Poulter quickly becoming a champion of anti-Comicsgate.

 Poulter spends too much of his time focused on Comicgate.
-It’s a shame.
-He seems to have cornered the market on non-fiction World War II female Soviet fighter pilot comics.
+It’s a real shame.
+He cornered the market on non-fiction World War II female Soviet fighter pilot comics.
 Instead of focusing on Comicsgate, he should focus on that.

 He should make videos going over his source material.
 Poulter should try to educate American consumers on the World War II Soviet Air Force.
-He could attract a whole different audience to his channel.
-For example WWII history buffs.
-In particular, people who may have never read a comic book before in their lives.
-If I were him, I would create a whole new channel.
-I would call it something related to WWII Soviet aviation history.
-For example, Hammer, Sickle, and Propeller.
-It’s a channel I would subscribe to and watch.
+If he did this, he could attract a whole different audience to his channel.

 Poulter could market his comic books to people who watch his videos about the old Soviet Air Force.
 He could make his books the first comic books many of them have ever read.